nixworks/public/news/2011/01/19/README.md

 A federal grand jury in Arizona indicted Jared Lee Loughner on Wednesday on charges of attempting to assassinate Democratic Representative Gabrielle Giffords and the attempted murder of two of her staff members.

 ### [Nguyen Phu Trong is elected as General Secretary of Communist Party of Vietnam to succeed Nong Duc Manh. ](/news/2011/01/19/nguya-n-phao-tra-ng-is-elected-as-general-secretary-of-communist-party-of-vietnam-to-succeed-na-ng-aa-c-c-mao-nh.md)
-_Context: Communist Party, Nguyễn Phú Trọng, Nông Đức Mạnh, Vietnam, elected_
+_Context: Communist Party, Nguyen Phu Trong, Nong Duc Manh, Vietnam, elected_

 ### [The opening of the Afghan parliament is delayed by a month amid allegations of fraud in the parliamentary election. ](/news/2011/01/19/the-opening-of-the-afghan-parliament-is-delayed-by-a-month-amid-allegations-of-fraud-in-the-parliamentary-election.md)
 The inauguration of Afghanistan&#039;s new parliament has been delayed by a month amid allegations of fraud by losing candidates.